-This course examines the intelligence system, and the intelligence process.
-Students will be taught problem- solving skills in the intelligence community.
-Prerequisite: HSE 101.
-Students must complete the course with a grade of "C" or better.
+This course examines the intelligence system and the intelligence process.
+Students will be taught problem-solving skills in the intelligence community.
+Prerequisite: HSE 101 with a "C" or better.

-HSE 450 Radicalization, and Homeland Security (5gh)
+HSE 450 Radicalization, and Homeland Security (5qh)

 This course investigates the process of radicalization, and the role it plays in violent extremism and homeland security.
-Prerequisite: HSE 101.
-Students must complete the course with a grade of "C" or better.
+Prerequisite: HSE 101 with a "C" or better.

-HSE 460 Politics of Europe and Homeland Security (5gh)
+HSE 460 Politics of Europe and Homeland Security (5qh)

-This course examines the geopolitical environment in Europe, which include NATO and the European Union in the post-Soviet era, and how the political situation relates to United States policy and Homeland Security.
-Prerequisite: HSE 101.
-Students must complete the course with a grade of "C" or better.
+This course examines the geopolitical environment in Europe, which includes NATO and the European Union in the post-Soviet era, and how the political situation relates to United States policy and Homeland Security.
+Prerequisite: HSE 101 with a "C" or better.

-HSE 470 Politics of Africa and Homeland Security (5gh)
+HSE 470 Politics of Africa and Homeland Security (5qh)

 This course will examine the geopolitical environment in Africa and how the political situation relates to Homeland Security.
 Emphasis will be placed on the African Horn, and the most dangerous terror organizations within Africa.
-Prerequisite: HSE 101.
-Students must complete the course with a grade of "C" or better.
+Prerequisite: HSE 101 with a "C" or better.

-HSE 480 Politics of the Middle East and Homeland Security (5gh)
+HSE 480 Politics of the Middle East and Homeland Security (5qh)

 This course will examine the geopolitical environment of the Middle East, and how the political situation relates to United States policy and Homeland Security.
-Prerequisite: HSE 101.
-Students must complete the course with a grade of "C" or better.
+Prerequisite: HSE 101 with a "C" or better.

-HSE 490 Homeland Security and Emergency Management Capstone Project (5gh)
+HSE 490 Capstone: Homeland Security and Emergency Management (5qh)

 Students will apply theories, techniques, and skills learned in the B.A.S.
 Homeland Security degree.
 Students will be given a set of facts that will be analyzed and applied based on the content within the degree.
-This course will be the last course taken in the degree program.
-Students must complete the course with a grade of "C" or better.
+This course should be taken during the final term of a student's degree program.
+Prerequisite: HSE 101 with a "C" or better.